SeanBrum/React-Responsive-Window/README.md

 ## Overriding breakpoint

 Breakpoints are set by default to the values shown in the introduction.
-These breakpoints can be overridden by inlcuded values in the component props.
+These breakpoints can be overridden by included values in the component props.
 In the example below you can see how the breakpoints for desktop and mobile have all been increased by 1.

 ```jsx
 import React from 'react';